nihao-wiki/nihao/docs/en/chongqing/cuisine/noodles.md

 In Chongqing, <speech>米线</speech>(rice noodles) are just as popular as small noodles, and their preparation is largely similar to that of small noodles, with variations such as beef rice noodles and chicken offal rice noodles being common options.

-And, in certain restaurants, you might find variations like  <speech>砂锅米线</speech>(Casserole Rice Noodles) or <speech>鸡汁米线</speech>(Chicken Broth Rice Noodles), which offer distinctly different flavors.
+And, in certain restaurants, you might find variations like  <speech>砂锅米线</speech>(Casserole Rice Noodles) 🥬 or <speech>鸡汁米线</speech>(Chicken Broth Rice Noodles) 🥬, which offer distinctly different flavors.

 ::: info Tips
 Some vendors may include lard in their noodles seasoning.
 If you are concerned, please inform the server before ordering — '<Speech>不要有猪肉猪油的东西</Speech>nothing with pork or pork lard, please.'